gio-exe/Ignis/README.md

 # Ignis

-Ignis is a simple, efficient CLI for managing Backblaze's B2 cloud storage.
+Ignis is a lightweight and user friendly CLI tool for managing your Backblaze B2 cloud storage.
+Simply provide bucket credentials on setup and start managing files.

 ---